 |Stage One (Informal)||Complaint made to and investigated by the Grant Recipient/Training Provider or complainee, as appropriate.|

 |Stage Two (Formal)||Unresolved Stage One complaints are investigated by the Operations Manager/Officer at The Bikeability Trust.|

 |Stage Three (Formal)||Unresolved Stage Two complaints are investigated by the Director of Operations/Executive Director at The Bikeability Trust|

 |Appeal (Formal)||Unresolved Stage Three complaints are investigated by Active Travel England.|

 Stage 1 complaint (informal)

-Bikeability is delivered by local training providers who are registered with the Trust and funded through grant recipients (usually a local council or school games organiser).
+Bikeability is delivered by local training providers who are registered with the Trust and funded through grant recipients (usually a local council).

 If you would like to make a complaint about any aspect of the Bikeability programme, in the first instance, please contact your local training provider/grant recipient to deal with this directly as a Stage 1 informal complaint.
 Please check the consent or booking form you received for their contact details.

 If you are unable to locate the contact details, please email the following information, as applicable, to email@example.com.

 - Your name (and child’s name), address, telephone number and email address.
 Please state your preferred method of communication.